poriyaf/TheVapeLabs-Auto-Bot/README.md

 ### Proxy Setup (Optional)

-Create a `proxies.txt` file in the root directory and add one proxy per line in the format `ip:port` or `ip:port:username:password`:
+Create a `proxies.txt` file by used command `nano proxies.txt` in the root directory and add one proxy per line in the format `ip:port` or `ip:port:username:password`:
+- press ctrl+x
+- press ctlr+y+enter

 ```
 http://123.45.67.89:8080